polinaLyubavina/-Database-Systems-and-Applications/lab9/lab9.md

 ## Part 2 - B+ Tree Index Structures

 ### Students table:
 - How many rows of the table can be placed into the first leaf node of the primary index before it will split?
-You can fit 292 before the node will split
+**You can fit 273 before the node will split**

-- What is the maximum number of keys stored in an internal node of the primary index? internal nodes have no keys
+- What is the maximum number of keys stored in an internal node of the primary index?
+**internal nodes have no keys**

-- What is the maximum number of rows in the table if the primary index has a height of 1? since the tree has a height of 1, the root node will not contain any key values.
+- What is the maximum number of rows in the table if the primary index has a height of 1?
+**since the tree has a height of 1, the root node will not contain any key values.
 Instead, the root node will have pointers to children nodes.
-These children nodes will each have 292 rows inside them.
-The maximum number of rows is 85,264
+These children nodes will each have 273 rows inside them.
+The maximum number of rows is 79,989**

-- What is the minimum number of rows in the table if the primary index has a height of 1? minimum number of rows is 293 rows
+- What is the minimum number of rows in the table if the primary index has a height of 1?
+**minimum number of rows is 274 rows**

 - If there is a secondary index on Grade, what is the maximum number of entries a leaf node can hold in the secondary index?
-Assuming that a character takes up 1 byte, a leaf node in the secondary index would be able to hold 4096 entries.
+**A leaf node in the secondary index would be able to hold 273 entries.**

 ### Another table
-- What is the maximum number of leaf nodes in the primary index if the table contains 48 rows? maximum number of leaf nodes is 4096/128 = 32
+- What is the maximum number of leaf nodes in the primary index if the table contains 48 rows?
+**maximum number of leaf nodes is 4096/128 = 32**

-- What is the minimum number of leaf nodes in the primary index if the table contains 48 rows? minimum number of leaf nodes is 4096/128/2 = 16
+- What is the minimum number of leaf nodes in the primary index if the table contains 48 rows?
+**minimum number of leaf nodes is 4096/128/2 = 16**